boonhowchew/clinical-research-guide/part-1-finding-your-idea.md

 **The Evolution of Frameworks Through Research**

 While frameworks provide the initial structure for a study, they are not always static.
 One of the most significant contributions a study can make is to challenge or refine an existing theory.
-A theoretical framework can be modified when your research findings consistently and robustly contradict the predictions of the original theory.
+A theoretical framework *can be modified* when your research findings consistently and robustly contradict the predictions of the original theory.

 For instance, if your data reveals a new, critical factor that the original theory didnot account for, or shows that an established relationship between variables does not hold true in a specific context, this may suggest the theory needs updating.
-This process is fundamental to scientific advancement—it is how theories evolve and become more accurate over time.
+This process is fundamental to scientific advancement, it is how theories evolve and become more accurate over time.
 While this is less common in simple prevalence surveys, in-depth analytical studies or qualitative research can generate new insights that lead to the evolution of a conceptual framework into a new, more refined theory.

 ## 1.3 Formulate a Clear Research Question and Objectives